illescasDaniel/Questions/README.md

 - Add sets of questions / new topics just by dragging a formatted json file to Xcode
 - You can specify some options for the questions sets, like specify a timer, show the questions in random order or not, enable the help button, etc.
 - The app offers OPTIONAL privacy features such as blurring the multitask screenshot, detecting if the user is capturing the screen or if it took a screenshot
 - Community topics!
-A section where submited topics are available for all the users.
+A section where submitted topics are available for all the users.
 - Creators section!
 You can create your own questions, save it, send it to friends, etc.
 - Dark theme
 - Switch between themes by: